egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 }
 ```

-Notice, if we fail to dial the second client, we have forgotten to close the source connection.
+Notice if we fail to dial the second client, we have forgotten to close the source connection.

 ## Problem: File Leak